Niko-mp4/506_Diffy_Swerve/README.md

 ### Bug Fixes
-* Fixes accessing the "Manage TensorFlow Lite Models" and "Manage Sounds" links and performing Blocks and OnBotJava OpMode downloads from the REV Hardware Client.
+* Fixes accessing the "Manage TensorFlow Lite Models" and "Manage Sounds" links and performing Blocks and OnBotJava OpMode downloads from the REV robot.Hardware Client.
 * Fixes issue where an I2C device driver would be auto-initialized using the parameters assigned in a previous OpMode run.
 * Improves Driver Station popup menu placement in the landscape layout.